happilymarrieddad/hyperledger-fabric-kubernetes/examples/2.0-example/docker/README.md

 cp -r ../crypto-config ./organizations
 ```

-You need to change the priv_key (name of the file) in the connection-profile/first-network.json file.

 ```bash
 NOTE:
 I would suggest that you create the network without the explorer first and then start it again after.